masazone/CLionArduinoPlugin/README.md

 [JetBrains Plugin Page](https://plugins.jetbrains.com/plugin/11301-arduino-support)

-Create an Arduino CMake project in one click with new project wizard.
+Create an Arduino CMake project in one click with new project wizard types.

 * Adds `Arduino Sketch` and `Arduino Library` project types to new project wizard, with Options to select board type, cpu, programmer and port